ndneighbor/imessage-terminal/README.md

 ## Roadmap

-Like any sane project we use adhere to semantic versioning
+Like any sane project we adhere to semantic versioning

-0.2.0 - Add contact replies in the interface
+- [ ] 0.2.0 - Add contact replies in the interface
-0.3.0 - Add better command-line options and options handling 0.4.0 - Support changing target contact mid application 0.5.0 - I should be adding tests anyways but by here we should be at 100 percent coverage 0.8.0 - API exposing AppleScript endpoints for cross platform client 1.0.0 - Ruby gem release
+- [ ] 0.3.0 - Add better command-line options and options handling
+- [ ] 0.4.0 - Support changing target contact mid application
+- [ ] 0.5.0 - I should be adding tests anyways but by here we should be at 100 percent coverage
+- [ ] 0.8.0 - API exposing AppleScript endpoints for cross platform client
+- [ ] 1.0.0 - Ruby gem release

 ### Thanks

 This area is reserved for awknowledgement
 I am accepting issues and PRs so feel free to ping me at @ndneighbor on Twitter and here

-(This wouldn't be possible if I didn't get inspired by https://github.com/linjunpop/imessage)
+(This wouldn't be possible if I didn't see how this was done https://github.com/linjunpop/imessage)